camow7/embedded-angular/README.md

 The first step is to setup your Raspberry Pi's SD with an operating system.
 I used the latest version of Raspbian.
 I recommend using [this](https://www.raspberrypi.org/documentation/installation/installing-images/) tutorial.
 If you are using Windows [Etcher](https://www.balena.io/etcher/) is the best tool for flashing the SD card with your downloaded Pi image.

 Once your SD is imaged power up your Raspberry Pi and take it through the first time boot setup.
 The easiest way to do this is plug your Pi into a tv, connect the USB hub with a mouse, keyboard and wifi dongle.
 Ensure you enable SSH in the raspi-config.
 I also changed the host name of my pi to `ng-embedded`.
 Connect the WiFi dongle (will appear as wlan1) to your home wifi network.

+**Headless Setup**: If you want to setup up your Pi and you don't have a keyboard, mouse and HDMI screen I reccommend this tutorial: [How to Setup Pi Zero Headless](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html)

 Once your Raspberry Pi is connected to your network you can SSH into it from your computer.
 It's easier to continue the rest of the setup from this point forward on your computer.
 You can see how to connect to your Pi via SSH here: [Connect to Raspberry Pi via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)
 ### Configure Pi as Wireless AP